I have too many comments about these chapters. They vex me.

 There aren’t many people in the Bible we can trust to be good examples.
 Only Jesus is a perfect example.
 It’s even hard to see how David could be in the right.
 Sure he loves his enemies and respects God’s appointed authorities, but even when it means curses for your bestie??
 I don’t think I could ever love my enemy enough to symotanioisly condemn a friend.

 Welcome to me, I’m FAR from perfect.
-Let’s see if we can drudge up the courage to ask God which sins we’ve been casting a blind eye to today.
+Let’s see if we can drudge up the courage to ask God which sins we’ve been casting a blind eye on today.